postsharp/Metalama.Documentation/conceptual/deployment/packages.md

 ---

 # List of NuGet Packages
-Metalama is composed of many NuGet packages, however some are used only for testing or trouble shooting (using the _introspection_ APIs) and will never be included in your public packages.
+Metalama is composed of many NuGet packages.
+Some are used only for testing or troubleshooting (using the _introspection_ APIs) and will never be included in your public packages.

 ## Package list